HC Galychanka: 2015–2016

 In the 2015–2016 season the team played in matches Women's EHF Cup.
 According to bilateral agreements with the command Pristina (Kosovo) both matches 1/32 finals Galychanka was to play in Lviv.
 However, the team from partly unrecognized republic was denied entry to the territory of Ukraine because the government of Kosovo has no diplomatic relations and agreement on mutual gap citizens with the government of Ukraine.
-As a result of this incident European Handball Federation was decided to hold matches of 1/32 finals EHF Cup 23 and 25 October 2015 in Kosovo.
+As a result of this incident European Handball Federation was decided to hold matches of 1/32 finals EHF Cup October 23 and 25, 2015 in Kosovo.
 Galychanka won both matches in Kosovo and went to the 1/16 final.
 After losing team Muratpaşa Bld.
 SK with Antalya (Turkey) and played a draw in Lviv Galychanka completes the struggle for EHF Cup.

 Even 7 October then head coach Vasily Kozar in an interview Ukrainian Handball Federation official web-site said that he decided to leave his post.
 After EHF Cup matches Vasyl Kozar finally leave club and for the present not continue coaching career in Ukraine.

 By following tours of Ukrainian Women's Handball Super League team prepares Tatiana Stefan, who assisted Vasyl Kozar in prior seasons and teacher of LSCFC Vitaly Nadych.

 15 May 2016, Galychanka overcoming HC Dnepryanka Kherson with a score of 27:18 in the first game of the fourth round of Women's Super League play-off and early became the champion of Ukrainian Women's Handball Super League.